o2r-project/o2r-badger/README.md

 You can also run the API without Docker.
 Navigat to the downloaded folder and type:
 `npm install && npm start`
-Afterward you can test the API in the browser or run the testfile:
+Afterwards you can test the API in the browser or run the testfile:
 `npm install mocha && npm test`
 =======
 Then clone our repository: